TVersluijs/RGEE_Snowmelt/README.txt

 #######################################################################################

 -(1) Make sure to download the complete github folder 'RGEE' to make sure all dependencies between input files, scripts and output files function properly.
+The complete repository can be cloned to your own Github repository using '<>Code/Clone' or '<>Code/Download ZIP'.

 -(2) Update to the newest versions of R and R-Studio before running the scripts.

--(3) If RGEE has not yet been installed, or does no function properly, make sure to install RGEE and its python dependencies using the script "00-RGEE_TomVersluijs_Installation.R".
+-(3) If RGEE has not yet been installed, or does not function properly, make sure to install RGEE and its python dependencies using the script "00-RGEE_TomVersluijs_Installation.R".
 Note that
      getting RGEE to function properly can be quite a frustrating first hurdle to take.
 Things will get easier once everything is up and running!

 -(4) All scripts in this Github folder need to be run from within the R-project "RGEE.Rproj" in the root directory.
 Thus, first open the 'RGEE.Rproj' file in RStudio, and then select